 The Platinum Card® from American Express

 The Platinum Card® from American Express is one of the best premium travel credit cards out there.
-But the majority of the card’s benefits are only useful when travel is possible.

 Click Here to learn more about the Platinum Card from American Express.

 Capital One Venture Rewards Credit Card

 Through April 2021, you can redeem Capital One Venture miles for online streaming platforms, restaurant takeout, and food delivery services.